ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

 This notification is sent from the inner frame to the outer window as a posted message.
 This allows the inner window to notify the outer window it's ready to start processing requests.

 ### Inputs

   * Ready
     * true - notify the login window is ready to receive messages
+  * Visibility:
+    * true - notify the login window needs visibility

 ### Returns

 Success or failure.

 ### Security Considerations

 ### Example